-At SEED, John’s projects have included a successful NPPF Paragraph 55 planning application for The Lighthouse Estate in Frome and a RIBA competition-winning scheme for the Woodland Trust’s Langley Vale Visitor Hub.
+At SEED, John’s projects have included successful NPPF Paragraph 55 planning application and a RIBA competition-winning scheme for the Woodland Trust’s Langley Vale Visitor Hub.
 His current projects include two new NPPF Paragraph 55 planning applications within the Cotswolds AONB and a 25 unit housing development on the edge of the Brecon Beacons National Park with Loyn + Co, alongside numerous private estate and garden projects.

 Prior to founding SEED, John was the senior designer at Dan Pearson Studio, running a wide range of private and public projects.
 Public projects included the Millennium Forest, a 200 ha ecological park in Hokkaido, Japan; Hamadayama, a high density residential development in Tokyo; and Kellogg College, a new Oxford University College Campus.
 Private projects included The Old Rectory at Naunton, Gloucestershire and the first successful PPS7 application for South Farm, a contemporary country house and equestrian centre in NE Lincs with Fielden Clegg Bradley Architects.

 John originally studied Fine Art and then worked in the music business as a Sound Engineer, Producer and Musician before pursuing a career in landscape design.
 He is still loves music, writing and performing in his spare time.

 Kirsty Dougall graduated from The University of Sheffield with a first class degree in Landscape Architecture with Ecology.
 She was the first to join Jack and John at SEED and has a passion for gardening.